 Tried coming up for one of a few default fonts for a fictional computer operating system I came up with called COMIX_NT.
 I based it a bit off of Computerfont (a personal favorite of mine) and gave it serifs - overall, a janky, yet (hopefully) charming typeface.

 https://fontstruct.com/fontstructions/show/402774/digi_digiThis is a clone of The 2K12

 This is a font based on a few found in the Wipe'Out racing game series.
 The blocky shapes are futuristic, yet rather simple.
 Perfect for an attention-grabbing headline.
 The name of this font is a reference to AG-Systems, a team in the series, and Wipe'Out Pure, a fan-favorite game in the series.

 Hope you enjoy my first published FontStruction!

-The standard font sets of the HD44780-A00 and -A02 combined, using only the 8x8 characters, and preferring the -A02 ones where there are two different ones (the cent sign for instance).
+The standard font sets of the HD44780-A00 and -A02 combined, using only the 5x8 characters, and preferring the -A02 ones where there are differences between the two sets (the cent sign for instance).
 Characters with dual or triple purposes are filling all of their potential slots.

 LCD 5x7 Segment Display font.

 An experimental segmented display.
 It's called Cornerian because it has a lot of corners in it.
 HA HA I AM LE JOEK MASTER